eyaldahari/blog/content/post/es-snapshot-restore-s3.md

 Elasticsearch snapshot and restore API's allows to create snapshots of individual indices or an entire cluster into a remote repository.
 The API's allows to take a snapshot and save it to many repository types like file system, shared UNC paths, Amazon S3 (and other cloud providers), HDFS and etc.

-In this post I will breafly explain how to take a cluster snapshot running on one machine and restore it on another.
+In this post I will briefly explain how to take a cluster snapshot running on one machine and restore it on another.
 I will focus on how to take a snapshot specifically on Amazon EC2 instance using Amazon S3 as a repository and restore it on another Amazon EC2 instance.

 I deliberately keep it as simple as possible and if you wish to have more advanced options, you can always refer to Elasticsearch documentation